 Ear infections can also be a reason why your Cocker Spaniel may be smelling so bad and to be specific otitis externa.

-Otitis externally is a very common condition in Spaniels.
+Otitis external is a very common condition in Spaniels.

-This infection occurs in the external part of the ear when the skin layers become inflamed and odor and fluid excretions are some of the signs of this condition.
+This infection occurs in the external part of the ear when the skin layers become inflamed and odor and fluid excretions are some of the signs for this condition.

 3. Smelly breath

-A common cause of bad breath in Cocker Spaniels is a condition known as Halitosis which is a periodontal disease that arises from poor dental care and leads to the build-up of plaque and tartar.
+A common cause for bad breath in Cocker Spaniels is a condition known as Halitosis which is a periodontal disease that arises from poor dental care which leads to the build-up of plaque and tartar.

-Most mouth infections will result from bad dental hygiene which not only causes the dog to be smelly but is also bad for the dog’s general health.
+Most of the mouth infections will result from bad dental hygiene which not only causes the dog to be smelly but is also bad for the dog’s general health.

-Also, the dog may be smelling bad because of something that he ate such as poop.
+Also, it is also possible that the dog may be smelling bad because of something that he ate such as poop.

 However, if you take care of your dog’s dental hygiene regularly, and if he does not have a mouth infection, he should not have smelly breath.